fpv-iplab/ENIGMA-51/README.md

 If you find our work useful in your research, please use the following BibTeX entry for citation.
 ```
 @article{ragusa2023enigma51,
   title={ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios},
   author={Francesco Ragusa and Rosario Leonardi and Michele Mazzamuto and Claudia Bonanno and Rosario Scavo and Antonino Furnari and Giovanni Maria Farinella},
-  journal   = {IEEE Winter Conference on Application of Computer Vision (WACV)},
+  journal={IEEE Winter Conference on Application of Computer Vision (WACV)},
-  year      = {2024}
+  year={2024}
 }

 ```